NESTLab/argos3-webviz-examples/README.md

 In this example experiment, a foot-bot performs obstacle avoidance while navigating in an small square environment.

-To Run, run argos in one terminal
+To Run, start argos in one terminal
 ```console
 $ argos3 -c diffusion/diffusion_1.argos
 ```